Skip to main content

 A. Vanderbilt is committed to compliance with all applicable federal and state wage and hour laws 8 .
 Deductions from the salary of exempt employees are prohibited, whether for quality or quantity of work, discipline, violations of workplace conduct rules, or otherwise, unless authorized by law.

 B. Any employee who believes that an improper deduction was made from their salary should discuss the situation with their supervisor.
-If the complaint is not resolved to the employee's satisfaction, the employee's Human Resources consultant should be contacted.
+If the complaint is not resolved to the employee's satisfaction, the employee's Engagement consultant should be contacted.
 After an investigation, if a deduction is determined to have been improper, the employee will be paid the correct amount.

 C. Exempt employees are responsible for accurately reporting any use of PTO.
 Exempt employees should report time away from work in full day increments.
 If substantive work is performed in a day, salary is continued without the use of PTO for that day.